MeadCo/ScriptX.Print.Client/docs/readme.md

 # ScriptX.Print.Client
-The MeadCo.ScriptX.Print project brings control of printing to browser based content in all browsers on all devices with out needing a binary add-on - something that has become persona non-grata due to the abuse of the power they have enabled and pwer that has been taken by the unscrupulous.
+The MeadCo.ScriptX.Print project brings control of printing to browser based content in all browsers on all devices with out needing a binary add-on - something that has become persona non-grata due to the abuse of the power they have enabled and power that has been taken by the unscrupulous.

 In the binary free environment MeadCo.ScriptX.Client.* are the javascript libraries for interfacing between the client devices and the server system that provides printing services where-ever that server may be:
-* in the coud
+* in the cloud
 * an on-premise server
 * services on the device (PC)